IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 #### Shortage
 1. In this process, I can not understand the function and principle of some coding, and just copy the tutor's script.
 Even stand on the shoulder of giants, I still should get understanding to use it better.

 2. The final result is showed on the website.
 But I want to know Eve's condition whenever and wherever, so a mobile phone page is more useful because I use my phone all the day.

+3. We use two nails to minitor the soil moisture.
+But it is not accurate and reliable.

 #### Improvement